-Brush up your worldly knowledge with these 18 interesting facts about the Caribbean:
+Brush up your worldly knowledge with these 14 fun facts about the Caribbean:

 The first island Columbus discovered was the Bahamas.